-Following the result optimal search strategy, the simulator floods a series of queries until it finds one of the copies of the event.
-Note that although two queries have the same TTL value, one query might find the event, but the other might not in the same network.
-It is because the network is wireless, the coverage of first query is not necessarily same as that of the second one.
+Following the resulting optimal search strategy, the simulator floods a series of queries until it finds one of the copies of the event.
+Note that in our simulations, although two queries have the same TTL value, one query might find the event but the other might not, in the same network.
+It is because the coverage of first query is not necessarily same as that of the second one (because of the lossy wireless links).